1. Home

 test:$apr1$hXJoJMrD$Ax/zRnRrOkMD4Niw2N8yH1

-Once this file contains the login and password, you will have to create a .htaccess file in the /wp-admin folder (/home/comptecp/public_html/wp-admin/.htaccess)
+Once you have created this file containing the login and password, you will need to create an .htaccess file in the /wp-admin folder (/home/comptecp/public_html/wp-admin/.htaccess).

 ErrorDocument 401 default